 With respect to the basis given by the columns of $U$, the matrix representation of the compression of $T:\R^m \to \R^m$ to $V$ is

 Naturally, the eigenvalues of $U^* T U$ do not depend on the choice of the particular orthonormal basis.
-Replacing the orthonormal frame $U$ with an arbitrary frame $C$ may change the eigenvalues, but preserves the number of eigenvalues of a given sign, by Sylvester's law of inertia \cite[Thm.~4.5.8]{HornJohnson}.
+Replacing the orthonormal frame $U$ with an arbitrary frame $S$ of the same subspace may change the eigenvalues of $S^* T S$, but preserves their sign, by Sylvester's law of inertia \cite[Thm.~4.5.8]{HornJohnson}.